 Recreation - Activities, active or passive, a person or group chooses to do in order to make life more interesting, enjoyable, healthy and satisfying.
-Recreation activities are deemed to have a positive social impact and contribute to wellbeing at the individual, group and community level.
+Recreation activities are deemed to have a positive social impact and contribute to well-being at the individual, group and community level.

-Recreation and leisure facilities and/or settings - Locations where recreation, leisure and wellness programs, activities and services take place.
-These include recreation, arts, cultural, sports and aquatic facilities, seniors' centres and outdoor recreation sites such as environmental education areas, camps, parks and settings in the tourism industry (e.g., resorts, cruises and adventure tourism).
+Recreation and leisure facilities and/or settings - Locations where recreation and leisure activities take place.
+These include recreation, arts, cultural, sports and aquatic facilities, seniors' centres and outdoor recreation sites such as environmental education areas, camps, and parks and in the tourism industry (e.g., resorts, cruises and adventure tourism).